andrejonasson/andrejonasson.github.io/_posts/2020-06-14-operational-space.md

 title: Operational Space Formulation, Task Null Space and Dynamically Consistent Generalized Inverse
 ---
 ### Introduction
-In robotics we often want control over the force exerted by the end effector when applying torques at the joints.
-For this we need to derive the equations of motion for the end effector.
-For this we need to start with the joint space dynamics.
+In robotics we often want control over the force exerted by the end effector when applying torques at the joints of a manipulator.
+To control the end effector force we need to derive the equations of motion for the end effector.

+In this post we will derive the end effector (operational space) equations of motion as a function of quantities in joint space.
+We will assume that we have a redundant manipulator with a greater number of generalized coordinates than operational coordinates of the end effector.

+Redundant manipulators can produce an end effector force using different joint torques.
+We will derive an operator that projects torques in such a way that the projected torque does not affect the end effector force.
+Being able to choose different torques for the same result in one task is of interest, for instance, when we have two tasks.
+If we have a lower priority task and a higher priority task, we can choose to project the lower priority task's torques using the forementioned operator so that it won't affect the higher priority task (see further reading section).

 ### Joint Space